Jammjammjamm/tls-test-kit/README.md

 # TLS Test Kit

-This is an [Inferno](https://github.com/inferno-community/inferno-core) test kit for TLS connections.
+This is an [Inferno](https://inferno-framework.github.io/) Test Kit for TLS connections.

 ## Instructions